josantonius/php-algorithm/README.md

 ```
 ### Available Methods

-Available methods in this library:
+Available methods in this class:

 ```php
 Algorithm::lookAndSay();
 ```
 ### Usage

-Example of use for this library:
+Example of use for this class:

 ```php
 <?php